Massachusetts Legislative Fellow Program

 Inquires for the next Legislative Fellow session are welcome at any time.
 The position application and application deadline will be posted before the beginning of the legislative session.

 We are now accepting applications for the 2015-2016 Legislative Fellow.
 A copy of the application can be downloaded here.
 Application submission deadline is October 31, 2014.

-The selection committee will weigh such factors as:
+The Selection Committee will weigh such factors as:

-BSCES MASSACHUSETTS LEGISLATIVE FELLOWS PROGRAM GUIDELINES
+BSCES MASSACHUSETTS LEGISLATIVE FELLOW PROGRAM GUIDELINES

 Gender, creed, race, ethnic background and political affiliation are expressly excluded as selection criteria for Legislative Fellows.

 The Fellowship does not create an employer-employee relationship with either the Commonwealth of Massachusetts government or BSCES.
 The Legislative Fellow should approach his/her work as if he/she were a staff member of the Legislature’s Joint Committee on Transportation, if the Fellow is placed with that Committee, but is available to assist other legislators with projects.
 The Fellow may be placed with another legislative committee, depending on the legislative leaderships needs for technical advice and research.

 The Legislative Fellow is expected to make verbal presentations at BSCES functions during the Fellowship term.

 The Legislative Fellow is expected to make periodic written reports to the BSCES Government Affairs Committee suitable for publishing in the BSCESNews or other BSCES forums.

 The Legislative Fellow is responsible for all out-of-pocket expenses once he/she begins working in Boston.